1870s in Western fashion: Overview

+Evening gowns in the late 1870s, with cuirass bodices.

 By 1870, skirts remained very full, with an emphasis on the rear.
-The waistline sat high and straight or with a basque front or peplum detail.
+Bodices were short and waistlines sat high, generally straight or with a basque front or peplum detail.
 Draped overskirts were ubiquitous and held in place by tapes.
 The skirt was supported by a crinolette early in the decade, and later, as skirts began to slim at the sides, a bustle.
 Overskirts were frequently arranged to form an apron effect at the front with a polonaise of poufs at the rear.
 Underskirts were commonly heavily trimmed, with pleats, flounces, ruching, and frills especially popular during the first half of the decade.

 During the second half of the decade, the bustle began to diminish and the fashionable line became long and tightly fitting: bodices were cut as long, boned cuirass forms extending over the hips, or as one-piece princess-line garments with trained skirts.
 Fullness dropped into the lower back and train rather than projecting from the waist, often with structured supports.

-Day dresses had high necklines that were either closed, squared, or V-shaped.
+Across the decade, day dresses had high necklines that were either closed, squared, or V-shaped.
 Sleeves were somewhat loose and coat-like, with a tendency to flare at the end, often with a decorative cuff.

 Evening gowns had wide necklines, often accentuated with a bertha style collar, and very short, off-the-shoulder sleeves.
 Early in the period, short gloves were worn for evening, but these gave way to medium lengths later on.
 A velvet ribbon tied high around the neck was popular for both day and evening, with a brief vogue for especially long ribbons for evening in a revival of the Georgian era.